 In 2004, Dr Hardas completed the Fellowship with Sydney West Advanced Pelvic Surgery unit (SWAPS) and he has a special interest in the treatment of women with endometriosis, infertility (Genea IVF) and in Urogynaecology.

-Dr Hardas has published in peer review journals and runs the Endogynaecology Clinic at Westmead Hospital, which promotes the teaching and training of Minimally Invasive Pelvic Surgery.
+Dr Hardas has published in peer review journals.
+For 15 years Dr Hardas ran the Endogynaecology Clinic at Westmead Hospital, which promotes the teaching and training of Minimally Invasive Pelvic Surgery.

 Dr Hardas is Head of the SWAPS Unit which is one of the largest Training Centres in Advanced Laparoscopic Surgery in Australia.
 He is currently the AGES Training Unit Director for SWAPS.
 He is also on the RANZCOG Board of Examiners which accredits the future generation of Obstetric & Gynaecological Specialists.